survivejs/webpack-book/manuscript/output/02_library_output.md

 return /******/ (function(modules) { // webpackBootstrap
 ```

-You can see one important difference: the AMD block contains more code.
-This follows non-standard Knockout.js convention as [discussed in the related pull request](https://github.com/webpack/webpack/pull/362).
+You can see one important difference: the AMD block contains more code than earlier.
+The output follows non-standard Knockout.js convention as [discussed in the related pull request](https://github.com/webpack/webpack/pull/362).

 In most of the cases using `output.libraryTarget: 'umd'` is enough as optional dependencies and AMD tend to be a rare configuration especially if you use modern technologies.